DrSneus/Video-Game-Completionist-Calculator/README.md

 * Executable startup can be slow on new computers
 * Executable does not work on Macs
 * User search takes a long time with a big library
+* Some user's don't seem to have an id, may need to obtain it a different way
 * Determining an average score for a collection would take an incredibly long time

 Stretch: